Lisbon revisited (updated April 2024)

 You will soon understand that Portugal is not diabetic-friendly.
 Regional sweets are popular and plentiful.
 There is no escaping it so I shall not burden you with more than the following:

-For pastéis de nata…
+For some of the best pastéis de nata…

 MANTEIGARIA